socib/SOCIB_latex/README.md

 The FF Cube font has to be installed (_Cube-Regular.ttf_ or _Cube-Regular2.otf_) in ~/.fonts directory or in another directory that can be found by the latex.

+## Report

+The report can be compiled with ordinary latex, as normal font (no ttf) is used in it.
+You only need to have the logo somewhere.

 ## Presentation

 * _SOCIB_presentation.tex_ is the template for a presentation.
 This file contains a basic example.